riesinger/riesinger/README.md

 ### 💪 I'm currently working on:

 - [NoNonsenseCooking][nncgh] - A no-nonsense recipe website with curated recipes.
 No ads, no trackers, no nonsense
+- [plausible-exporter][plausibleexporter] - A Prometheus exporter for Plausible analytics.
+Get an overview of your website's metrics right in Grafana
 - [freecloud][fc] - Think Nextcloud, but cloud-native

 ### 💬 Connect with me: